 Although the format changes from time to time, the NEC, which you are joining, meets four times a year to discuss the business of the Association.
 Approximately a week before each meeting each NEC member receives an electonic pack containing the action sheet from the previous meeting, the agenda, reports from regional/national representatives and from meetings attended by BATOD representatives in addition to papers and other documents for consideration.
 The Steering Group, formerly known as the Officers, meets between the NEC meetings (four times during the year) to deal with ongoing items and plan NEC meetings etc.

 It is very helpful to read the pack in the week preceding the meeting so that members can contribute and ask questions about the various documents in it.
 Obviously if members have related materials they can bring them along or send them to the National Executive Officer.
-Each report from the regional/national representatives contains two sections.
-Section A is for information about activities which have taken place in the region or nation.
-Section B contains questions or concerns on which the region/nation wishes to gain the views of members of the NEC.
-There may be an accompanying paper expanding on the issue in question.
 It is helpful therefore to have considered these points before the meeting to make the discussion more profitable.

-Each NEC meeting considers and discusses the previous action sheet, minutes from the previous meeting which will have been sent out some time before the meeting, reports from the President, National Executive Officer, Treasurer and Consultant and the reports mentioned above.
+Each NEC meeting considers and discusses previous agreed actions, minutes from the previous meeting which will have been sent out some time before the meeting, reports from the President, National Executive Officer, Treasurer and Consultant and the reports mentioned above.

-As there are around 27 members of NEC at any meeting it has in the past been difficult to hear everyone’s contributions.
+As there are around 30 members of NEC at any meeting it has in the past been difficult to hear everyone’s contributions.
 The use of a sound field system has recently enhanced our meetings and will be a feature of future meetings.
-Other communication support is provided if necessary – we encourage the use of Access to Work funding for this purpose.
+Other communication support is provided if necessary – members are sometimes able to use Access to Work funding for this purpose.